moaaz-bhnas/libse-seller/README.md

 ### Notes

-- product page images must be at least 1000px width
+- product page images must have enough width for fullscreen preview
+- Details must be at least 3 other than "group"